Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

-As a simple application, Corollary~\ref{cor:well-known_rationality} gives a new proof of the main result of \cite{hassett:rational_cubic}: let $Z$ be a smooth cubic fourfold containing a $k$-plane such that the associated quadric surface bundle $Z' \to \PP^2$ has simple degeneration, then $Z$ is $k$-rational if the associated Brauer class of $\kb_0$ on the discriminant cover (which is a K3 surface of degree 2) is trivial.
+As a simple application, Corollary~\ref{cor:well-known_rationality} gives a proof, in the spirit of quadratic forms, of one of the main results of \cite{hassett:rational_cubic}:\ if $Z$ is a smooth cubic fourfold containing a $k$-plane such that the associated quadric surface bundle $Z' \to \PP^2$ has simple degeneration, then $Z$ is $k$-rational if the associated Brauer class of $\CliffB_0$ on the discriminant cover (which is a K3 surface of degree 2) is trivial.